flutter/website/src/development/ui/navigation/deep-linking.md

 ## Get started

-To get started, see our cookbook for Android and iOS:
+To get started, see our cookbooks for Android and iOS:

 <div class="card-deck mb-8">
   <a class="card" href="{{site.url}}/cookbook/navigation/set-up-app-links">